2023 Wisconsin Fungicide Test and Disease Management Summary Now Available!

 Roger Schmidt, Nutrient and Pest Management Program, University of Wisconsin-Madison

-It didn’t take long this year to find tar spot in the corn crop in the Midwest.
-Last week brought on the first county-wide reports of tar spot in Iowa and now we have found tar spot on corn in Columbia Co.
-Wisconsin as of July 6, 2022 (Fig 1).
-This is the earliest in the season, and the earliest growth stage of corn, that I have ever seen tar spot in Wisconsin.
+It didn’t take long this year to find tar spot in the Midwest.
+Over the last several weeks we have seen confirmed positives for tar spot in parts of Iowa, Missouri, Kansas, and Nebraska (Fig. 1).
+This is earlier than last year despite.
 With that said, the severity is extremely low and does not necessitate spraying fungicide at the moment!
-So what should you do now?
+So what should you do?

 What should I do?